Sid Luckman: Numbers and accomplishments

 During his career, Luckman completed 51.8% of his passes for 14,686 yards and 137 touchdowns with 132 interceptions.
 He averaged 8.4 yards per attempt, second all-time only to Otto Graham (9.0), and also has a career touchdown rate (percentage of pass attempts that result in touchdowns) of 7.9 percent.
+Luckman also had 17 interceptions on defense for 310 yards and two touchdowns.

-In 1943, Luckman completed 110 of 202 passes for 2194 yards and 28 touchdowns.
+In 1943, Luckman completed 110 of 202 passes for 2,194 yards and 28 touchdowns.
 His 13.9% touchdown rate that year is the best ever in a single-season, while his 10.9 yards per attempt is second all-time.
 During one game that year, Luckman threw for 443 yards and seven touchdowns, still tied for the most passing touchdowns in one game; it was also the first 400-yard passing game in NFL history.
 His 28 touchdown passes in 1943 (in only 10 games) was a record that lasted until 1959, a 12-game season.

-Luckman led the NFL in yards per attempt an NFL record seven times, including a record five consecutive years from 1939 to 1943, and led the NFL in passing yards three times.
+Luckman led the NFL in yards per attempt an NFL-record seven times, including a record five consecutive years from 1939 to 1943, and led the NFL in passing yards three times.
 Luckman was a five-time All-NFL selection, was named the National Football League's Most Valuable Player Award in 1943, and led the "Monsters of the Midway" to championships in 1940, 1941, 1943, and 1946.
 Despite the fact that his career ended in 1950, Luckman still holds the record for touchdowns in single game with 7, and owns several Bears' passing records, including: